 Most Favored Nation (MFN) and National Treatment are two important concepts in international trade that play a significant role in shaping trade policies and promoting fair competition among nations.
 Understanding the basics of MFN and National Treatment is crucial for policymakers, economists, and businesses to navigate the complexities of global trade.
+The implications of MFN status can differ between developed countries and developing countries, reflecting variations in trade practices and policy outcomes.

 Understanding the Basics: Most Favored Nation (MFN) and National Treatment